 Chromebooks are computers designed specifically to access the rich educational and collaborative resources of the Internet, and to do so at a lower overall cost than traditional PCs.
-This makes Chromebooks excellent candidates for schools looking at options to enable productive and effective Web-enabled learning for students.
+This makes Chromebooks excellent candidates for schools looking at options to enable productive and effective learning on the Web for students.

-IDC conducted detailed research with 12 K-12 school systems that implemented Chromebooks for student access to the Internet and to educational materials.
-This research, conducted in 4Q11, led to the following conclusions:
+IDC conducted detailed research with 12 K-12 school systems that implemented Chromebooks for student access to the Internet and to educational resources and tools.
+This research, conducted in Q4 2011, led to the following conclusions:

-- Chromebooks reduced the need for additional IT staff to support their deployments, requiring approximately 69% less labor to install and 92% less labor to support than desktop PCs, laptop PCs, or netbooks. - ☑ Chromebooks' high reliability increased actual teaching and educational administration time by reducing the time lost in managing desktop PCs, laptop PCs, or netbooks by 82%. - Deployment of Chromebooks eliminated the need for system reimaging and lost file recovery in these school systems.
+- Chromebooks reduced the need for additional IT staff to support their deployments, requiring approximately 69% less labor to deploy and 92% less labor to support than desktop PCs, laptop PCs, or netbooks. - ☑ Chromebooks' high reliability increased actual teaching and educational administration time by reducing the time lost in managing desktop PCs, laptop PCs, or netbooks by 82%. - Deployment of Chromebooks eliminated the need for system reimaging and lost file recovery in these school systems.
 Multiple respondents in the interviews reported zero help desk calls or support tickets for their installed Chromebooks.

-- ☑ The comparative lower overall cost of deploying, using, and supporting Chromebooks allowed for an increase in the one-to-one learning desired by these educators. - Chromebooks reduced the per-device cost of ownership for these schools by \$590 over three years compared with alternative devices.
-This benefit was seen before new Chromebook pricing was launched in May 2012; the new prices would drop monthly per-device costs for hardware/software from \$20.75 to \$13.30 and boost the three-year cost of ownership savings to \$935.
+- ☐ The comparative lower overall cost of deploying, using, and supporting Chromebooks allowed for an increase in one-to-one learning. - At the time of the research, Chromebooks cost \$747, and compared with alternative devices, Chromebooks reduced the per-device cost of ownership for these schools by \$590 over three years.
+With the new Chromebook launched in October 2012, the cost for the device and management combined was reduced to \$279, resulting in the monthly per-device cost for hardware/software dropping from \$20.75 to \$7.75 and improving the three-year cost of ownership savings to \$1,135.